graetzer/GDataXML-HTML/README.markdown

 5. Add this line to 'Other Linker Flags':
 -lxml2

+## ARC ##
+### If your code is using Automatic Reference Counting (ARC) do the following: ###

+1. Select Build Phases tab.

+2. Expand Compile Sources.

+3. Select GDataXMLNode.m then press Enter.

+4. On the small input box that pops-out, enter -fno-objc-arc.

 # Examples #
 There are two usage examples in this project inside the GDataXML_HTMLViewController.m file.